tiuub/KeeOtp2/README.md

 ## Sharing OTP Configuration

-You can either share your OTP configuration with an uri string (otpauth://...) or with an QR code.
+You can either share your OTP configuration with a URI string (otpauth://...) or with a QR code.

-Therefore you have to rightclick the target entry, hover on **KeeOtp2**, click on **Show TOTP** and click on **Show QR**.
+Therefore you have to right-click the target entry, hover on **KeeOtp2**, click on **Show TOTP** and click on **Show QR**.

-Then you can scan the shown QR code or click on **Copy URI** to copy the uri string to your clipboard.
+Then you can scan the shown QR code or click on **Copy URI** to copy the URI string to your clipboard.